yakin68/java-maven-project/README.md

 - install and configure Maven,

-- create Java and Maven jobs
+- create Java and Maven jobs..

 ## Outline